-Typically the onset of type 1 diabetes is abrupt and can occur at any age, however, it is most common before the age of 30.
+Typically, the onset of T1D is abrupt and can occur at any age, however, it is most common before the age of 30.
 Classic symptoms include weight loss, polyuria, polydipsia, polyphagia, and ketoacidosis.
 A medical emergency occurring more frequently in patients with type 1 diabetes is diabetic ketoacidosis (DKA) in which the glucose values will be above 300 mg/dL.
 Symptoms include ketosis, acidosis, and dehydration.
-Screening for type 1 diabetes is not practical due to the low incidence and abrupt onset.6
+Widespread screening for T1D is not practical due to the low incidence and abrupt onset.6

 Your session is about to expire.
 Do you want to continue logged in?

 WARNING!
 You did not finish creating your certificate.
 Please click CONTINUE below to return to your previous page to complete the process.
 Failure to complete ALL the steps will result in a loss of this test score, and you will not receive credit for this course.